Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Application dependency mapping – an important tool in your arsenal

 Application dependency mapping helps IT teams understand the relationship between applications.
-A dependency is a system or resource that’s required by another application, and it can impact performance and availability of applications.
+A dependency is a system or resource that’s required by another application.
+Further it can impact performance and availability of applications.

-For example, if you have an e-commerce site with many microservices and databases, you may want to know which microservice depends on which database so that you can optimize your resources when there are issues in one area (such as a database).
+For example, if you have an e-commerce site with many microservices and databases, you may want to know which microservice depends on which database.
+It is because you can optimize your resources when there are issues in one area (such as a database).

 You can use application dependency mapping tools to identify dependencies between two or more services, then map them out visually so you can see how they affect each other.
 This allows you to make informed decisions about where best practices apply based on real data rather than guessing what might happen under certain circumstances.